FC soldier martyred, two terrorists killed in NW

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: A soldier of Frontier Corps embraced martyrdom while two terrorists were killed in an exchange of fire in the Mirlai area of North Waziristan (NW) late Wednesday night.
-According to the ISPR, terrorists fired on a securityforces convoy late Wednesday in Mirali, North Wazirstan.
-Naik Yaseen, age 34, resident of Malakand, embraced Shahadat while seven others got injuries.
+RAWALPINDI: A soldier of Frontier Corps embraced martyrdom while two terrorists were killed in exchange of fire in the Mirlai Area of North Waziristan (NW).
+According to ISPR, terrorists fired on a Security Forces convoy late Wednesday in Mirali, North Wazirstan.
+Naik Yaseen, age 34, resident of Malakand, embraced Shahadat while seven got injuries.
 Security forces responded promptly and in intense exchange of fire two terrorists were killed and 10 injured.